colejarczyk/doc/cookbook/how_to_add_new_field_to_entity.rst

         </div>
     </div>

 Event source aggregate entities
 -------------------------------

-Example of a event source aggregate entity in Open Loyalty is Customer object.
-Let's assume that we want to add new field to customer entity with name ``code`` and type string.
+An example of an event source aggregate entity in Open Loyalty is Customer object.
+Let's assume that we want to add a new field to the Customer entity with name ``code`` and type string.

 Domain entity
 ^^^^^^^^^^^^^

-Like in above example, let's start from domain object ``src/Domain/User/Customer.php``.
-As you can noticed this class extend `SnapableEventSourcedAggregateRoot`, so it's confirmation that this entity is aggregate entity and use CQRS pattern.
-Add to this entity property `code` with getter.
+Like in the example above, let's start with domain object ``src/Domain/User/Customer.php``.
+As you might have noticed this class extends `SnapableEventSourcedAggregateRoot` - it's confirmation that this entity is an aggregate entity and uses CQRS pattern.
+Add an entity property `code` with getter to this class.

 .. code-block:: php